foronda/foronda.github.io.v1/_posts/webdev/2015-07-19-serialize-json-data-for-bootstrap-treeview.md

 ---
-layout: page-fullwidth
+layout: "page-fullwidth"
-title: Serialize JSON Data for Bootstrap-treeview
+title: "Serialize JSON Data for Bootstrap-treeview"
 subheadline: ASP.NET
-teaser: Dynamically populate bootstrap-treeview JSON data using ASP.NET JsonConvert.
+teaser: "Dynamically populate bootstrap-treeview JSON data using ASP.NET JsonConvert."
 breadcrumb: true
 categories:
   - webdev
 tags:
   - code snippet
-    - c#
+  - "c#"
   - web application
   - asp.net
   - bootstrap
+published: true
 ---

 ### Overview
 Dynamically populate the [Bootstrap-treeview](https://github.com/jonmiles/bootstrap-treeview) data from a LINQ-to-SQL datacontext in an ASP.NET C# code behind.
 The function serialize db.text fields a LINQ query of two tables; one parent, the other child, ultimately merging the serialized a string into JSON parsable string.
 Function is then called by the front-end javascript to reconvert the serialized string using jQuery.ParseJson() method, becoming the data for the bootstrap treeview.